fujimotos/TinyFastSS/README.md

 ### 3. Save format (a.k.a.
 JSON vs Pickle)

 The native Pickle module is slower to encode/decode than the json module.
-(Alghough, cPickle is much comparable)
+(Although, cPickle is much comparable)

 Some points to consider:

 * Pickle bytestream is incompatible among Python versions.
 We might avoid compatibility issues by using protocol version 2 or below.
-* JSON cannot seriealize Python set objects.
+* JSON cannot serialize Python set objects.